 This has been my go-to trip planning app since 2014.
 It allows me to pin all points of interest on a map so I can see where everything is.
 If something is too far, then I may take it out.
 If a bunch of places are within the same area, then I’ll move them all to the same day.
 That way I can create as efficient an itinerary as possible to maximize our time.
 Check out my post on the Sygic Travel app for more information.

-Sygic Travel is what I used to create the location map above.
-You can also view it as a day-to-day itinerary on Sygic Travel or download it in editable Word format from our EAT-ineraries page.
+You can download our Mumbai itinerary in editable Word format from our EAT-ineraries page.
 It covers Kolkata, Mumbai, Delhi, and Agra.

 2. Rent a Pocket Wifi Device